Madonna and Child

 About Madonna and Child

-Inspired by a photograph of a mother and child by Lucianna, a former Tchukudu Kid originally from Idjwi island.
+Inspired by a photograph of a mother (Jaone) and her child taken by Lucienne, a former Tchukudu Kid originally from Idjwi island.
 The resemblance of the historically represented Madonna and Child was evident in its pose and intimacy.
 When I began painting and integrating the photographic imagery on a canvas that was tall like a stain-glassed window I began seeing the direction I needed to take it.
 The halo, the cosmic rays, gold leafing and bee symbolism led me to create a painting of worship.
 The Indigenous people on Idjwi have been pushed out of their natural way of life by deforestation.
 Deforestation has been devastating to their food chain and the medicinal plants they once relied on.

 I am honouring the mother in this work of art as we have the virgin Mary for centuries in the western world.
 We must look to those who have the insights and connection with mother earth in order to find a way past the dire direction we are heading in environmentally, socially and historically.